ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Points-and-Lines-CPP/Markers-Points-and-Lines-CPP.rst

 Backround
 ---------
 In the :doc:`Marker: Sending Basic Shapes  <../Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP>` you learned how to send simple shapes to rviz using visualization markers.
-You can send more than just simple shapes though, and this tutorial will introduce you to the POINTS, LINE_STRIP and LINE_LIST marker types.
+You can send more than just simple shapes though, and this tutorial will introduce you to the ``POINTS``, ``LINE_STRIP`` and ``LINE_LIST`` marker types.
 For a full list of types, see the `Marker Display <http://wiki.ros.org/rviz/DisplayTypes/Marker#Object_Types>`__ page.
-The POINTS, LINE_STRIP and LINE_LIST markers all use the points member of the visualization_msgs/msg/Marker message.
+The ``POINTS``, ``LINE_STRIP`` and ``LINE_LIST`` markers all use the points member of the ``visualization_msgs/msg/Marker`` message.
-The POINTS type places a point at each point added.
-The LINE_STRIP type uses each point as a vertex in a connected set of lines, where point 0 is connected to point 1, 1 to 2, 2 to 3, etc.
+The ``POINTS`` type places a point at each point added.
+The ``LINE_STRIP`` type uses each point as a vertex in a connected set of lines, where point 0 is connected to point 1, 1 to 2, 2 to 3, etc.
-The LINE_LIST type creates unconnected lines out of each pair of points, i.e. point 0 to 1, 2 to 3, etc.
+The ``LINE_LIST`` type creates unconnected lines out of each pair of points, i.e. point 0 to 1, 2 to 3, etc.

 Prerequisites
 -------------
 Before starting this tutorial, you should first complete the following tutorial:

-- :doc:`Marker: Sending Basic Shapes  <../Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP>`
+* :doc:`Marker: Sending Basic Shapes  <../Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP>`

 The Code
 --------

 1 Getting the package
 ^^^^^^^^^^^^^^^^^^^^^
 Use the package that was already created in :doc:`Marker: Sending Basic Shapes  <../Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP>` and build upon that.

 2 Creating Points and Lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^